 Note that the basic behavioral information in an IBIS model can be obtained either by direct measurement of the component or transistor level simulation of the component's buffers.
 This cookbook describes both methods, though with a strong emphasis on data extraction through simulation.
 The cookbook is targeted towards generating models for CMOS, GTL and bipolar parts, and applies to models generated for IBIS version 4.0 and earlier.
-For the most recent version of the specification and other IBIS documents, visit the IBIS web page (see the section).
+For the most recent version of the specification and other IBIS documents, visit the IBIS web page (see the Error!
+Reference source not found. section).